 The town is served by a centrally located rail station on the mid-Cheshire line offering one train per hour to Chester and Manchester, with both journeys taking approximately 45 minutes.
-There is a long standing ambition and plans to increase the frequency of these services.
 This train also connects directly to Altrincham, Northwich and Stockport.
-There is also the possibility of investigating tram-train running on the mid-Cheshire line to provide direct journey options to locations on the Metrolink network such as Trafford.
+There is the possibility of investigating tram-train running on the mid-Cheshire line to provide direct journey options to locations on the Metrolink network such as Trafford.
 Knutsford has limited connectivity towards the north west (no direct rail services to Warrington and Liverpool) and the south east (no direct services to Crewe, Stafford and Congleton).